hardmaru/sketch-rnn-datasets/README.md

 ![Example Training Sketche](https://cdn.rawgit.com/hardmaru/sketch-rnn/master/example/data_format.svg)

-To illustrate this data format, in the figure above is a drawing of a turtle, sketched by the author.
+We show a single example to illustrate this data format in the figure above.
+The turtle drawing sketched by the author.
 This turtle is represented as a sequence of (∆x, ∆y, binary pen state) points.
 In the rendered form, the line color corresponds to the sequential stroke ordering to illustrate the ordering.

-In the datasets, each example in the list of examples is represented as a `np.array` with `np.int16` datatypes, and can be easily loaded using the following commands in a Jupyter notebook:
+Each dataset is stored as a python list of examples.
+Each example is represented as a `np.array` with `np.int16` datatype, and can be easily loaded using the following commands in a Jupyter notebook:

 ```python
 filename = "sketch-rnn-datasets/kanji/short_kanji.npz"